Cool girls don’t date nerdy guys.

 Be sexually forward

 More than most men, nerds don’t respond to subtle hints.
+Eye contact and flirtatious gestures may be missed.
 Often they genuinely don’t read your body language.
 Or they do get the signal, but lack the confidence to follow through.
 But physically drag him away from his computer and he’ll soon forget about debugging his code, and prove to you that nerds really do make the best lovers.